Best Time to Visit Malaysia: Weather By Month and Season

 April

-• Overview: The month of April, particularly the latter half, sees an increase in rainfall along the west coast as it begins to enter the rainy season.
-The east coast is much the opposite with dry season in full swing.
-Although there’s a bit of spike in wetness, April is warm throughout the country.
+• Overview: The month of April, particularly the latter half, sees an increase in rainfall along the West Coast as it begins to enter the rainy season.
+The East Coast is much the opposite, with the dry season in full swing.
+Although there’s a bit of a spike in wetness, April is warm throughout the country.
 April rain showers tend to be heavy and quick, leaving much of the day to explore unimpeded.
-Overall, since neither the east nor west are fully into their monsoon season, April is one of the best times to explore Malaysia.
+Overall, since neither the East nor the West are fully into their monsoon season, April is one of the better times to explore Malaysia.

 • Where to go: April is a good time to visit most places in Malaysia.
-With the west coast seeing increasing rainfall, the east coast surges in popularity.
-April is a good month to check out Tioman, Terengganu, Kuantan or the offbeat Redang Island at their driest.
+With the West Coast seeing increasing rainfall, the East Coast surges in popularity.
+April is a fantastic month to check out Tioman, Terengganu, Kuantan, or the offbeat Redang Island at their driest.
 Peninsular destinations like KL, Melaka, and Cameron Highlands are still popular despite the slightly wetter conditions.
 Penang and Langkawi see lower rainfall at the beginning of the month.

 City Avg.
 High Avg.
 Low Avg.
 Temp Precip.